Do Pools Need Liners? Complete Guide for All Pool Types

 In-Ground Vinyl Liner Pools - Liner Required

 In-ground vinyl liner pools are built with walls made of steel, polymer, or concrete blocks, but they rely on vinyl liners for waterproofing.
-These pools represent about 35% of all in-ground pools and are popular due to their lower initial cost compared to concrete pools.
+These pools are popular due to their lower initial cost compared to concrete pools, with market share varying significantly by region.

 The liner in these pools serves similar functions to above-ground pool liners but must be more robust to handle ground pressure and potential sharp objects.
 Premium liners for in-ground pools typically range from 20-30 mil thickness.